DarLador/AttendanceManagerMonster/README.md

 ## The rationale behind it

 On Aug 2015 ["she codes;"](http://www.she-codes.org/) launched "she codes; Academy" - free-of-charge Web and Android study tracks for women without any previous programming background.
-The need for well designed software which automatically sends tasks and monitors the students progress arose in the very first day of "she codes; academy".
+The need for well designed software which automatically sends tasks and monitors the students progress arose in the very first week of "she codes; academy".

-AttendanceManagerMonster is a GUI app for managers is used:
+AttendanceManagerMonster, a GUI app for managers is used:

 1. To analyse students progress.
 2. To send weekly emails to students.